Hard Work in Free Enterprise

 Colby-Sawyer Senior's Research Wins First Place at NHPA Convention

 CONCORD, N.H., April 18, 2011 Psychology major Kelly Vigneault '11 won first place in the research poster competition at the New Hampshire Psychological Association Annual Student Convention held Saturday, April 16 at the University of New Hampshire.
 She researched The Mozart Effect: Effect of Background Music on Deductive Reasoning Task Performance.
 Psychology majors from around the state were invited to present posters of their original, cutting-edge research.

-Assistant Professors of Social Sciences Courtney Stein and Todd Coy took a group of students to the convention to attend the statewide Psi Chi meeting and workshops such as Surviving and Thriving in Grad School; Getting the Most of Your Psychology Degree Experience; How to Make Yourself Competitive for Grad School and How to Make Yourself Competitive for the Work Place.
+Assistant Professors of Social Sciences Courtney McManus and Todd Coy took a group of students to the convention to attend the statewide Psi Chi meeting and workshops such as Surviving and Thriving in Grad School; Getting the Most of Your Psychology Degree Experience; How to Make Yourself Competitive for Grad School and How to Make Yourself Competitive for the Work Place.

 Senior Nursing Students Participate in Policy Day

 CONCORD, N.H., April 8, 2011 - Colby-Sawyer's 23 senior nursing students participated in Policy Day held in Concord on April 6.
 The event is sponsored by the New Hampshire Nursing Association (NHNA) and nursing students from colleges across the state attended.
 The students' fees were covered by the Nursing Department.

 The annual event seeks to increase awareness among nurses and nursing students about the process of political advocacy, according to the NHNA, and focuses on legislative lobbying relative to important issues for nursing and healthcare - and how to effectively contact your own legislators on these issues.